reclusivebox/reclusivecli/README.md

 - `"flags"`(OPTIONAL): A array with flags objects as explained in the previous section.
 This will indicate to the interpreter which flags are valid for the command.
 - `"subcommands"`(OPTIONAL): A array with other command objects to be used as subcommands.
 This will indicate to the interpreter which subcommands are valid for the command.

+> Remember: if you use a negative `arg` number with a subcommand it won't come back to reevaluate the main command, all the arguments after the subcommand will be passed to it, unless there's other subcommand.

 Example:

 ```json